 The First 36 Project Fellows: Cohort 1 (2015-2016)

 - Sari Abrams and Miri Avraham, Pressman Academy Early Childhood Center of Temple Beth Am

 - Samantha Loveman and Sarah Manor, Sinai Temple Early Childhood Center

-- Shanti Greenspan and Sari Edber, from Temple Beth Hillel Early Childhood Center
+- Shanti Greenspan and Sari Edber, Temple Beth Hillel Early Childhood Center

-- Lisa Whitman and Erin Aghai, from Temple Judea Early Childhood Center
+- Lisa Whitman and Erin Aghai, Temple Judea Early Childhood Center

-- Susy Shapiro and Parastou Bassirat, from Valley Beth Shalom Early Childhood Center
+- Susy Shapiro and Parastou Bassirat, Valley Beth Shalom Early Childhood Center

 - Dana Nicole Lerner, Wilshire Boulevard Temple Early Childhood Center